Passion, Purpose and the Power of Paint

 Ms. Esser typically works on herself or friends who volunteer to be her models, using water-based body paints that wash off easily.

-Her colorful, eye-catching work ranges from whimsical to macabre, and allow her subjects to be clothed in paint.
+Her colorful, eye-catching work ranges from whimsical to macabre, and allows her subjects to be clothed in paint.

 Thanks to attention she has gotten through her website and Instagram account, some paying jobs have come her way over the past year.
 Ms. Esser then photographs her subjects once their makeup and body painting is complete.

-“I do a lot of pregnant tummies,” she said, adding that at Christmas time she painted three sisters, which one sister purchased as a gift for the other two.
+“I do a lot of pregnant tummies,” she says, adding that at Christmas time, she painted three sisters, which one sister purchased as a gift for the other two.

-Being clothed only in paint, is “a very liberating experience, very freeing,” for her subjects, she said.
+Being clothed only in paint is “a very liberating experience, very freeing” for her subjects, she says.

 Ms. Esser was hired to paint the performers at a ball for the American Heart Association and has done the makeup for some projects for art and fashion students at Kent State.
 Most recently, she has started offering her services for children’s birthday parties.